How is lymphoma of the eye diagnosed?

 This test is used to look for lymphoma cells in the fluid that surrounds the brain and spinal cord (called cerebrospinal fluid or CSF).
 It is done in cases of known or suspected eye lymphomas because these cancers often affect the brain or spinal cord.

-For this test, you lie on your side on a bed or exam table with your knees up near your chest.
+For this test, you lie on your side with your knees up near your chest.
 The doctor first numbs an area in the lower part of the back near the spine.
 A small, hollow needle is then placed between the bones of the spine to withdraw some of the fluid.

-The fluid is then examined under a microscope to look for lymphoma cells.
+The fluid is then examined under a microscope for lymphoma cells.
 Other tests may be done on the fluid as well.